vectronic/homebridge-nut/README.md

 "platforms": [
   {
     "platform": "Nut",
+    "name": "Nut",
     "host": "localhost",
     "port": 3493,
     "low_batt_threshold": 40,
     "poll_interval": 60,
-    "connect_interval": 60,
+    "connect_interval": 5
   }
 ]
 ```

-Where:
+Where the following properties are all optional:

+* `name` is the name used for Homebridge logging.
+Default is `Nut`.
 * `host` is the IP or hostname for the Nut Client.
 Default is `localhost`.
 * `port` is the port for the Nut Client.
 Default is `3493`.
 * `low_batt_threshold` is the battery level percentage at which to set the Low Battery Status to true.
-Default is 40.
+Default is `40`.
 * `poll_interval` is the UPS polling interval in seconds.
-Default is 60.
+Default is `60`.
 * `connect_interval` is the NUT client connection attempt interval in seconds.
-Default is 5.
+Default is `5`.

 # Help etc.